 - 7. Complete the New Problem form by following the steps below: - a.)
 Select a status for the problem (Active or Inactive). - b.)
-Choose an Immediacy for the problem (Active or Acute). - c.)
+Choose an Immediacy for the problem (Acute, Chronic, or unknown). - c.)
 Enter the date of onset. - d.)
-Select a responsible provider. - e.)
-Choose a service. - f.)
-Check any applicable treatment factors. - g.)
+Select a responsible provider from the drop-down list. - e.)
+Select a clinic from the drop-down list. - f.)
+Check any applicable treatment factors that apply to this problem. - g.)
 Enter any comments (if necessary) by pressing the Add comment button.
+You can also edit a comment or remove the comment using the appropriate buttons. - 8.
+Select OK.